btcpayserver/btcpayserver-doc/docs/FAQ/Deployment.md

 ### Setting up DNS Records

 You bought a domain and now want to connect that to your BTCPay Server.
-The hosting party's usually has a page to manage your domain.
+The hosting party usually has a page to manage your domain.
 Here you will find the `DNS records` page and add a `CNAME` record.

 In this record you will make sure, it points to the provided Domain by your VPS hoster.